xgeoff/grimoire/PUBLISHING.md

 - The signing block ignores `signing.keyId` if it isn’t valid hex and lets Gradle derive the key ID from the private key.
 - If signing fails with “Could not read PGP secret key,” recheck that the base64 decodes to an armored private key (`-----BEGIN PGP PRIVATE KEY BLOCK-----`) and the passphrase matches.
 - For local installs without signing, use `./gradlew -x signMavenJavaPublication publishToMavenLocal`.
+- The plugin now looks for Groovy helper scripts under `helpers/` (created in each scaffold overlay).
+Each `*.groovy` file is evaluated and injected directly into the template context under its filename, e.g. `dateFormat` from `helpers/dateFormat.groovy`, so you can call `${dateFormat(page.date)}` without an extra namespace.